Arthur Delaney (politician)

 Arthur K. Delaney (January 10, 1841 – January 21, 1905) was an American lawyer, Democratic politician, and pioneer of Wisconsin and Alaska.
-He was the first mayor Juneau, Alaska, and was appointed United States District Judge for Alaska by President Grover Cleveland.
+He was the first mayor of Juneau, Alaska, and was appointed United States District Judge for Alaska by President Grover Cleveland.
 Earlier in his career, he served as United States Attorney for the Eastern District of Wisconsin and represented Dodge County in the Wisconsin Legislature for three years.

 Early life and career

 Arthur Delaney was born near Fort Ticonderoga, in Essex County, New York, in 1841.
 He came to the Wisconsin Territory with his parents when he was just four years old.
 They first settled at Kenosha, Wisconsin, (then Southport), but quickly relocated west to Rock County, then back east to Port Washington, where Delaney received his early education.
 His family moved to a farm in Dodge County, Wisconsin, in 1856, then into the city of Horicon, Wisconsin, where Delaney finished his education.

 In 1861, the family moved again, to Sparta, Wisconsin, where Delaney began to study law at the office of Montgomery & Tyler.
 He returned to Horicon and completed his legal studies in the office of Amos J. Rising, who later became a justice of the Colorado Supreme Court.
 He was admitted to the bar in 1865 and served five years as clerk of Horicon, Wisconsin, during the 1860s.

 In 1868, he was elected on the Democratic Party ticket to the Wisconsin State Assembly, representing Dodge County's 3rd Assembly district (the northeast part of the county).

 He moved to Mayville, Wisconsin, in 1870, and taught school there.
 He moved to Hustisford, Wisconsin, in 1873, and established a law practice there, and was elected superintendent of schools for the eastern half of the county, serving six years.
 He returned to Mayville in 1877.